-A knowledge management system is a crucial part of the working of organizations today as it not only helps with external objectives but helps you improve from within your organization.
+A knowledge base management system is a crucial part of the working of organizations today as it helps with external objectives and helps you improve from within your organization.
 The majority of companies would definitely prefer to use one now because of various benefits, which we will discuss as you read on.

 Table of contents

-A knowledge base management system streamlines organizational operations on digital as well as assisted channels.
+A knowledge base management system streamlines organizational operations on digital and assisted channels.
 Let us look at a few functions of the knowledge base software internally and externally.

-An internal knowledge base is the content available for viewing within the organization and not available for the public.
-Which means that all internal processes and knowledge required regarding that can be viewed.
+An internal knowledge base is a content available for viewing within the organization and not available to the public.
+All internal processes and knowledge required regarding that can be viewed.

-This comes with a catch though, which is that data silos are created but in a good way so as to not put unnecessary information into those hands where it is neither useful nor creating any new improvement.
-So information flow is transparent but access is given only to those who require it
+This comes with a catch, though, that data silos are created in a good way so as to not put unnecessary information into those hands where it is neither useful nor create any new improvement.
+So information flow is transparent, but access is given only to those who require it.

-As an organization might have to use several tools for knowledge repository, a knowledge base management system precisely helps you manage all these under one platform by easily integrating with existing tools or with migration of the information with no changes.
+As an organization might have to use several tools for centralized knowledge repositories, a knowledge base management system helps you manage all these under one platform by easily integrating with existing tools or with the migration of the information with no changes.

 An example of an internal knowledge base could be articles for solving customer queries.
-An agent working for the organization can access this for support for the script while solving a query.
+An agent working for the organization can access the support script while solving a query.

-External knowledge base is the content that is publically available on digital properties for customers to view.
-This provides self-service capabilities & customers can solve their own problem at their convenience.
+The external knowledge base is the publicly available content on digital properties for customers to view.
+This provides self-service capabilities & customers can solve their own problems at their convenience.

-External knowledge base also helps reach out to people by segregating different issues under segments so as to avoid information burying.
-This in turn creates visibility and visibility would lead to greater reach of an information source.
+The external knowledge base also helps reach out to people by segregating different issues under segments to avoid information burying.
+This, in turn, creates visibility and leads to an information source’s greater reach.

 An example of an external source knowledge base management system could be FAQs.
-A customer looking for some information goes to your website and gets the solution in the FAQ page that means you have not only avoided a call with an agent but also solved the query.
+A customer looking for some information goes to your website and gets the solution on the FAQ page, which means you have avoided a call with an agent and solved the query.

 3 Benefits of a knowledge base management system